How to Negotiate Salary for a Job Offer

 Advertising & Editorial Disclosure

-Though there are some things in life you can’t negotiate — like your tax bracket or the inflation rate — your salary isn’t one of them.
-Negotiation is a standard part of the hiring process when you’re starting a new role.
+Negotiating salary after receiving a job offer is a standard part of the hiring process when you’re starting a new role.
 However, 54% of respondents to a 2023 Glassdoor survey reported that they did not negotiate their most recent salary.
 Interestingly, men and women were equally as likely to negotiate.

 Even if you’re intimidated by negotiating your pay, it’s an essential part of your career and getting the compensation you deserve.
 Depending on your company’s potential for growth and other factors like the economy, getting higher pay without leaving your company down the line could be more difficult if you don’t start at a decent pay level.
 Starting at a pay level you’re comfortable with can give you a sense of motivation, and as you progress and move forward with the company, you can later ask for a raise that aligns with your expectations.

-Like anything else, going into salary negotiations feeling prepared is your best bet.
+Like anything else, preparing to negotiate salary will increase your chance of success.
 Taking steps to calm your nerves so you come off self-assured can go a long way in projecting confidence to your employer — even if you have to fake it till you make it.

 1